 BA, Grinnell College

-“The Ikhwan al-Safa's Animal Accusers: An Islamic Debate on Animal Slavery,” Environmental Philosophy (fall 2019): pages forthcoming.
+“The Ikhwan al-Safa’’s Animal Accusers: An Islamic Debate on Animal Slavery,” Environmental Philosophy: The Journal of the International Association for Environmental Philosophy, Vol. 16, No. 2 (fall 2019): 319-338.

-“HOMO HOMINI LUPUS: Levinas and the Animal Within,” in Face-to-Face with Animals: Levinas and the Animal Question, eds.
-Peter Atterton and Tamra Wright (Albany: State University of New York Press, 2019), pages forthcoming.
+“Homo Homini Lupus: Levinas and the Animal Within,” in Face-to-Face with Animals: Levinas and the Animal Question, eds.
+Peter Atterton and Tamra Wright (Albany: State University of New York Press, 2019), pp. 167-183.

-“Confronting Natural Death in Hegel’s Phenomenology of Spirit,” PhaenEx: Revue de théorie et culture existentialistes et phénoménologiques/Journal of Existential and Phenomenological Theory and Culture, Vol. 5, N. 1 (spring/summer 2010): 59-91.
+“Confronting Natural Death in Hegel’s Phenomenology of Spirit,” PhaenEx: Revue de théorie et culture existentialistes et phénoménologiques/Journal of Existential and Phenomenological Theory and Culture, Vol. 5, No. 1 (spring/summer 2010): 59-91.